Slow Travel – the Secret to Experiencing More

 The good stuff only starts showing up when we really take our time to be present, experience, feel, breathe.

-Why you should make Slow Travel a priority
+Why you should experience Slow Travel

-You really get to experience culture
+You really get to know the local culture

 Why do you travel?
 To me, it is not just for visiting a pretty place.
 I want to fall in love deeply with cultures and people and places and the food (oh my, the food!).